 Loyal customers deserve 1:1 attention.
 Answer common questions personally and proactively in a data-driven video to reduce churn and boost satisfaction.

 Remind customers why they chose you.
-Recap loyalty rewards, wins and other highlights in a personalized showreel they’ll love and love to share.
+Recap loyalty rewards, wins and other highlights in a personalised showreel they’ll love and love to share.

 Customer Loyalty Results

 Let’s TalkSee how we help the world’s top brands, from banks to airlines, improve customer loyalty.
 Get in touch today and we’ll show you how.

 Before you can master customer retention, you’ve got to understand people.
 People, after all, make up 100% of your customer base.
 So what makes us purchase?
 What makes us loyal?
 Or, conversely, what ultimately pushes us away and makes us check out the competition?
 If you’re thinking cost, that’s only one factor, and as you’ll see below, it’s not even the biggest one.
 In this blog, we’ll shine a light on what motivates customers to stick with the same brand for the long haul.
 And we’ll talk about how to use retention marketing strategies to boost customer lifetime value.
 These are the things your boss wants you to know about customer retention.
 Ready?
 Let’s get started.
 1. Current Customers Cost Less and Are Worth More You might have heard this stat — it costs 5x more to attract a new customer than it does to keep one you already have.